 If you love muscle or vintage cars, get ready for this year's Car Show.
 Based on last year's participation, they expect more than 20 cars again this year.

-You can check out these cars both days from noon to 5pm.
+You can check out these cars on Sunday only.

 It's easy to get to Japantown from everywhere in SF and the Bay Area.
 The 2, 3, 21, 38, and 38L all drop off within a few blocks of the festival.